Greenrenge/rx-server-client-project-template/README.md

 # RX Server-Client Project Template
-Reactive server-client project template with synced data store and webworkers the UI for network handling.
+Reactive server-client project template with synced data store and web-workers on the UI for network handling.